The

 #6B.

-1948 The Red Sox road uniforms have remained pretty
+1948 The Red Sox road uniforms have remained pretty much the same from

-much the same from 1948 to present.
-That being said, notice that they used a
+1948 to present.
+That being said, notice that they used a zipper instead of

-the 40’s, 50’s and 60’s many teams used zippered jerseys instead of the more
+many teams used zippered jerseys instead of the more traditional button front

-traditional button front jerseys, while a handful of teams wore them well into
+jerseys, while a handful of teams wore them well into the 70’s and even the 80’s.

-the 70’s and even the 80’s.
-The Reds, Yankees and A’s were the three pre-1977
+The Reds, Yankees and A’s were the three pre-1977 major league teams that never

-major league teams that never wore zippers.
-The 1937 Cubs were the first team
+wore zippers.
+The 1937 Cubs were the first team to wear a zippered jersey, and

-to wear a zippered jersey, and as far we can tell the 1988 Phillies were the
+as far we can tell the 1988 Phillies were the last to wear one.

-the end of the 1948 regular season, Boston had finished atop the American
+By the end of the 1948 regular

-League.
-The only problem was, so had Cleveland.
-With identical 96-58 records, a
+had Cleveland.
+With identical 96-58 records, a one game playoff was scheduled

-one game playoff was scheduled for the first time in Major League history.
-The
+for the first time in Major League history.
+The Indians prevailed 8 to 3 and

-Indians prevailed 8 to 3 and thus advanced to the World Series.
-The Indians
+thus advanced to the World Series.
+The Indians then faced Boston (the Braves

-then faced Boston (the Braves that is), and beat them four games to two.
+that is), and beat them four games to two.

 #7.

-1951 This Red Sox road uniform shows that buttons
+1951 This Red Sox road uniform shows that buttons have long since

-the American League’s Golden Anniversary, 1901-1951.
+League’s Golden Anniversary, 1901-1951.

 #8.

-1967 The home uniform is very similar to that of
+1967 The home uniform is very similar to that of the 1942 jersey, with

-the 1942 jersey, with one exception.
+one exception.
 Notice the red piping on the sleeves.

-one of the closest races ever for the American League Pennant, the Sox triumph
+for the American League Pennant, the Sox triumph over the Detroit Tigers and

-over the Detroit Tigers and Minnesota Twins by one game.
-The team is lead by
+Minnesota Twins by one game.
+The team is lead by the

-Crown winner) and Cy Young Award recipient Jim Lomborg.
-They went on to the
+winner) and Cy Young Award recipient Jim Lomborg.

-World Series to face the St. Louis Cardinals.
+They went on to the World Series to face the St. Louis Cardinals.

-Cards’ Bob Gibson went 13 & 7 during the season, but saved his best for
+& 7 during the season, but saved his best for last.
+Winning games one, four

-last.
-Winning games one, four and seven, and only giving up three runs in all
+and seven, and only giving up three runs in all three games combined, and even

-three games combined, and even hitting a home run himself in game seven, Gibson
+hitting a home run himself in game seven, Gibson almost single handedly

 #9.